Retinoblastoma Treatment

 ● If the tumour has spread outside the eye

-What are the risks of retinoblastoma surgery?
+What are the risks of retinoblastoma treatment?

 Infection, bleeding, and implant-related complications are risks related to retinoblastoma surgery which involves removal of the affected eye.